 Over a million gallons of water fill the main pool at a perfect bathtub temperature (90 degrees).
 The pool is over a football field long, has a half-dozen swim lanes, and two diving boards.
 It is absolutely massive!
 Even the “smaller” therapy pool, is nearly the size of a basketball court.
 At a comfortable 104 degrees, it’s heavenly.

-Opened in 1888, the hot springs pool in Glenwood continues to host hundreds of thousands of visitors every year.
+Opened in 1888, the hot springs pool in Glenwood continues to host hundreds of thousands of visitors every year and is one of the most popular hot springs in Colorado.
 The pool has been in continuous operation for over 125 years, including during World War II when the facility was operated as a U.S. Navy Convalescent Hospital.
 Returning GIs discovered the healing powers of the mineral waters.

 In 2008, the Spa of the Rockies at Glenwood Hot Springs was built.
 This world-class spa facility occupies the historic building right next to the pool.
 Unfortunately, I didn’t have time to take in a massage, but it’s on my list for next time.